Updated: Dec 14, 2020

 It truly does help to have someone on your side

 It also helps to have a plan when you get home - New Year, New You.. that kind of thing.
-Make an appointment now for a clarity call and make a plan for the New Year.
+Make an appointment now and make a plan for the New Year.
 It might be some lifestyle changes, perhaps a 'deadline' of when you'll take the next step, or perhaps some guidance to the right fertility specialist and an appointment for February (that you can cancel later if you don't need it).

 You will feel more relaxed heading into the silly season if you have a plan for the New Year